ProblemSolvingClub/psc-website/_posts/2022-2-23-ResumeWorkshop.md

 <p>Happy reading break!
 We are hoping you are as excited for in person classes as we are!</p>
 <p>
-As the week winds down why not take the time to join Matt Dumont as he leads a resume workshop hosted by Synopsis next Friday from 5-7 pm.
-He will be joined by Tyler Sims, the Director of Software Engineering as Synopsis for a Q&A and networking opportunity. <b>This means no lecture this week</b>.
+As the week winds down why not take the time to join Matt Dumont as he leads a resume workshop hosted by Synopsis next today from 5-7 pm.
+He will be joined by Tyler Sims, the Director of Software Engineering at Synopsis for a Q&A and networking opportunity. <b>This means no lecture this week</b>.
 </p>

 <p>